-Par value is the price at which a company's shares were initially offered for sale.
+Par value is the stock price stated in a corporation’s charter.
 The intent behind the par value concept was that prospective investors could be assured that an issuing company would not issue shares at a price below the par value.
 However, par value is now usually set at a minimal amount, such as $0.01 per share, since some state laws still require that a company cannot sell shares below the par value; by setting the par value at the lowest possible unit of currency, a company avoids any trouble with future stock sales if its shares begin to sell in the penny stock range.

 Some states allow companies to issue shares with no par value at all, so that there is no theoretical minimum price above which a company can sell its stock.
 Thus, the reason for par value has fallen into disuse, but the term is still used, and companies issuing stock with a par value must still record the par value amount of their outstanding stock in a separate account.